Shawn Fonteno: Music career

 His rapping career was under the name Solo, from his gangster nickname OG Solo.
 Fonteno was affiliated with several record companies including DJ Pooh's Lench Mob, Death Row Records, and Priority Records in the early 1990s.
 He was at one point the hype man of a duo group with rapper Kam.
 Solo appears as a hype man for Kam and DJ Pooh's music video "Whoop!
 Whoop!".
 Solo appears in Kam's "Peace Treaty" music video.
 The song "Where I Come From" was listed under the duo Kam & Solo.
 He made an appearance in the documentary Beef 2, where he described a fight in which he claimed to have knocked Ice Cube out due to a disagreement about business and stole his chain.
 The episode played a significant role in the rivalry between Ice Cube's Westside Connection and Cypress Hill in the 1990s gangsta rap era.

-Grand Theft Auto V
+Grand Theft Auto franchise and related work

-Fonteno voiced and provided the motion capture for the character Franklin Clinton for the 2013 video game Grand Theft Auto V. In 2021, Fonteno reprised his role alongside Slink Johnson (who voiced Lamar Davis in the same game) in a live-action re-enactment of a cutscene where Lamar "roasts" Franklin.
+Fonteno started voice acting in the Grand Theft Auto franchise by voicing a Grove Street Families gang member for the 2004 video game Grand Theft Auto: San Andreas.
+9 years later, he voiced and provided the motion capture for the character Franklin Clinton for the 2013 video game Grand Theft Auto V. In 2021, Fonteno reprised his role alongside Slink Johnson (who portrayed Lamar Davis in the same game) in a live-action re-enactment of a cutscene where Lamar "roasts" Franklin.
 The original scene had experienced a resurgence in popularity years later when parodies were uploaded online, usually involving Lamar's character model being replaced with various popular culture icons.
 Later that year, Fonteno and Johnson again reprised their roles in downloadable content for Grand Theft Auto Online, which included a homage to the original roast cutscene.

 In 2022, Fonteno published a memoir titled Game Changer: My Journey From the Streets to Your Video Game Console, which details how he left his former life as a gang member to become an actor.

+In 2025, Fonteno collabrated again with his Grand Theft Auto V co-star Ned Luke (who portrayed Michael De Santa in the game) in a commercial for "Republic of Gamers" by Asus, which featured some references to the game.